qpdf/qpdf/manual/index.rst

   Directives documentation:
   https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html

-QPDF version |release|
+qpdf version |release|
 ======================

 ..
   Include the actual text of the link to readthedocs so it shows up in the PDF when printed.

-Welcome to the QPDF documentation!
+Welcome to the qpdf documentation!
 For the latest version of this documentation, please visit `https://qpdf.readthedocs.io
 <https://qpdf.readthedocs.io>`__.